-Any taxable annuities paid to the spouse or former spouse are the taxable income of the employee.
+Unlike garnishment payments, which are taxable to the employee, partition payments are taxable income to the spouse or former spouse.
 If the employee elects tax withholding, the amount to be withheld will be after deduction of the payments awarded to the spouse or former spouse.
+See TOM 2215.

 B. Spouse or former spouse payments No payments will be made to the spouse or former spouse for any month the employee's annuity is not payable with the exception cited below in part C. If an overpayment occurs in the employee's annuity, any amount paid to the spouse or former spouse in excess of the amount that was actually payable, is an erroneous payment to the spouse or former spouse.
-She will be given all the rights given to an overpaid annuitant, even though she is not an annuitant.
+The spouse or former spouse will be given all the rights given to an overpaid annuitant, even though they are not an annuitant.